gyselax/gyselalibxx/src/geometryRTheta/advection_field/README.md

 with $`\rho`$ the density, $`\phi`$ the electrostatic potential and $`E`$ the electrical field.

-The AdvectionFieldFinder computes the advection field $`A`$ from the electrical field $`\phi`$ returned by the PolarSplineFEMPoissonSolver.
+The AdvectionFieldFinder computes the advection field $`A`$ from the electrical field $`\phi`$ returned by the PolarSplineFEMPoissonLikeSolver.
 It has two types of `operator()`:
 * one returning the advection field along the axis of the physical domain: $`A = (A_x, A_y)`$
 * and the another returning the advection field along the axis of the logical domain: $`A = (A_r, A_\theta)`$.

-The PolarSplineFEMPoissonSolver can return the solution $`\phi`$ of the Poisson equation under two forms:
+The PolarSplineFEMPoissonLikeSolver can return the solution $`\phi`$ of the PDE under two forms:
 * a Chunk of values of the solution on the mesh points of the grid;
 * a PolarSpline representation of the solution.